Agreement in Principle

 Early Repayment Charge

-An extra charge on some mortgages, if you repay some or all of the loan before a specified date.
+An extra charge on some mortgages, if you repay some or the entire loan before a specified date.

 A mortgage where the interest only is paid to the lender which often requires a separate insurance policy with the aim to pay off the mortgage at the end of the agreed term.

-The EPC measures the energy efficiency of a property using an A to G grade.
+An EPC measures the energy efficiency of a property using an A to G grade.
+It’s a legal requirement to have a valid EPC commissioned before a property can be marketed.

 The amount of money you have in a property after deducting mortgage owed and costs.
 (Also known as capital)

-The initial sum payed on an insurance claim.
+The initial sum paid on an insurance claim.

 The point at which signed contracts are physically exchanged, legally binding the sale/purchase of a property.